“I think I learned as much as the students did on this trip!”

-In the Regional History Museum students can experience Mason County’s history through exhibits, artifacts, and dioramas and their time spent in the Genealogical & Historical Research Library will give them information on how to research their own family tree.
-All three museum segments come together to offer a wealth of learning opportunities related to history, art, math, language arts, social studies, and more.
+In the Regional History Museum students can experience Mason County’s history through exhibits, artifacts, and dioramas and in the Old Pogue Experience they can explore the history of bourbon and Maysville’s Old Pogue distillery.
+The Genealogical & Historical Research Library gives students valuable information on how to research their own family trees.
+All four museum segments come together to offer a wealth of learning opportunities related to history, art, math, language arts, social studies and more.

-The Kentucky Gateway Museum Center offers tours for students throughout the school year.
-The cost is $2.00 per student and includes a guided tour of the KSB Miniatures Collection, the Regional History Museum, and the Genealogical & Historical Research Library.
+KYGMC offers tours for students throughout the school year.
+The cost is $2.00 per student and includes the KSB Miniatures Collection, the Regional History Museum, the Old Pogue Experience, and the Genealogical & Historical Research Library.
 Students spend approximately 20 to 30 minutes in each part of the museum.
-Many times, it is Kaye, herself, who takes students through the miniatures gallery.
+Many times, it is Kaye, herself, who takes students through the KSB Miniatures Collection.
 If teachers would like to discuss specific lesson ideas ahead of time, she will be happy to oblige.